AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-updates-images-blurred.md

 ---
-title: "Updates: Preview of image in updates is blurry"
+title: 'Updates: Preview of image in updates is blurry'
-description: "When a user is viewing updates and clicks the magnifying glass on an image to preview the image, the preview that opens is extremely pixelated blurry."
+description: When a user is viewing updates and clicks the magnifying glass on an image to preview the image, the preview that opens is extremely pixelated blurry.
 hidefromtoc: yes
 feature: Updates and Notifications
+exl-id: d040ee5d-749c-4376-8aac-b054bde09147
 ---
 # Updates: Preview of image in updates is blurry

 >[!NOTE]